natureminded/client_resources/readme.md

-# Optional Assignment: Client Resources
+# About

-Create a website for tracking client projects.
-You will be creating a private site for yourself or some other web developer.
-Your site should track clients and their projects.
-This is a basic version of a type of software known as content resource management (CRM).
+This is an application for tracking client projects.
+Clients can be added and managed similar to a CRM.

 + Follow the wireframe below:
 - *See wireframe.png*